 - To ensure that Akwesasne Laws are in keeping with principles of natural justice.

 - To establish a standardized procedural regulation for the development, enactment, amendment, and repeal of Akwesasne Laws.

 The Akwesasne Legislative Enactment Regulation involves the following five (5) phases of development:

 Phase I – Development of Proposed Law: This phase can be initiated by the Mohawk Council of Akwesasne or by a petition from Akwesasronon.
 A mandate to develop legislation on the identified subject matter is provided to the Akwesasne Legislative Commission and Technicians.

 Phase II – Acceptance of Proposed Akwesasne Law In Principle: After a draft law has been developed in Phase I, the proposed legislation is brought to a Council Meeting for acceptance in principle.

 Phase III – Community Consultation: The draft law that was accepted in principle in Phase II is sent to the community for review and comments.
-A minimum of three (3) Information Meetings to discuss the proposed legislation will be schedule, one in each District of Kawehno:ke, Kana:takon and Tsi Snaihne.
+A minimum of three (3) Information Meetings to discuss the proposed legislation will be scheduled, one in each District of Kawehno:ke, Kana:takon, and Tsi Snaihne.